 We have already touched upon one of the advantages of using a realtor, which is access to the multiple listings service.
 Participating realtors use listing prices for comparable sales figures so that you can make the proper offer.
 An experienced Realtor should also have a strong familiarity with the neighborhood or community in which you are interested.
 With that can come valuable insights into the schools, attractions, recreation, and infrastructure in the community.
 Your real estate agent may know about upcoming developments or projects.
 Additionally, your realtor can help you with searching for potential homes that fit your financial and personal situation.

-Opt for an agent who represents only you.
+Opt for a Lake Macquarie buyers agent who represents only you.
 If you deal with the seller’s agent or with a dual agent, you risk having someone who might not totally represent your interest or may have divided loyalties.
 When you have an agent to yourself, you can more likely control what information is confidential and what you wish to reveal to the seller or seller’s agent.